 - 1. Outdoor Amenity Space Types.
 Outdoor Amenity Spaces include the following types: - a.
 Civic Space (CS) includes publicly-owned or controlled parks, active and passive recreation areas, civic buildings, and other gathering spaces that are fully accessible to the general public. - b.
 Publicly Oriented Private Spaces (POPS) are gathering spaces on private land primarily serving the residents, businesses and patrons of the principal building or Development Tract, and generally available to the public. - c.
 Private Open Space (PS) is associated with individual dwelling units and multifamily buildings and developments and is not intended for public access. - 2.
 Required Outdoor Amenity Space.
 The required percentage of a building lot dedicated to outdoor amenity space is identified for each building type in Section 9.4.
-Where multiple lots or buildings are assembled together to form a Development Tract under Section 9.5, the required amount of Outdoor Amenity Space is the cumulative amount of all land area in the Development Tract times the percentage required for each type of development in Section 9.5.
+Where multiple lots or buildings are assembled together to form a Development Tract under Section 9.5, the required amount of Outdoor Amenity Space is the cumulative amount of all land area required for each building type in Section 9.4.